 The man quoted from 2nd Corinthians 6:14-18, parts of which say: “Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?…’Come out from among them and be separate’, says the Lord.
 ‘Do not touch what is unclean, and I will receive you.'”
 He also quoted from 1st John 2:15: “Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.”

-To really drive home his point he told us that he no longer shopped at the local Ingles because of the beer and wine on the shelves.
-He didn’t mention the Walmart Supercenter, but some of us were dying to ask if he still shoped there.
-No one did, though.
+To really drive home his point, he told us that he no longer shopped at the local Ingles because of the beer and wine on the shelves.
+He didn’t mention the Walmart Supercenter, but some of us were dying to ask if he still shopped there.
+No one dared broach that subject, though.

 After the conference, we got together to decide where to eat.
 Even though the elderly pastor didn’t plan to go with us, you can imagine that it didn’t take long for someone to say, “I guess the Mexican place is out!”
 We ended up eating at a little “mom and pop” spot where the burgers are great and there is no beer and wine.
 Over the course of the meal, the conversation naturally turned to the question of whether or not a Christian should frequent a business that sells alcohol.